simonkowallik/as3ninja/docs/readme.rst

 Please read, understand and adhere to the license before use.

-AS3 Ninja's focus is flexibilty in templating and features, it is not harded to run in untrusted environments.
+AS3 Ninja's focus is flexibility in templating and features, it is not hardened to run in un-trusted environments.

 * It comes with a large set of dependencies, all of them might introduce security issues

-* Jinja2 is not using a Sandboxed Environment and the `readfile` filter allows arbitary file includes.
+* Jinja2 is not using a Sandboxed Environment and the `readfile` filter allows arbitrary file includes.

 * The API is unauthenticated